homebysix/ejdotcom/content/posts/pre-commit-01-intro.md

 This way, you can be confident that any code you write, whether it's Python, shell, plist, yaml, or other file types, always passes a consistent set of tests. **Pre-commit has saved me from many bone-headed mistakes that otherwise would have been preserved in the Git log forever.**

 {{< admonition tip "A note about the name" >}}
 It's worth disambiguating the "pre-commit" name here.
 There are many types of Git hooks, including pre-commit, post-commit, pre-push, and others.
-The pre-commit <em>hook</em> seems to be the one most often used by developers, which is probably why the pre-commit <em>framework</em> is named as it is.
-The pre-commit framework <a href="https://pre-commit.com/#pre-commit-install">can manage the other Git hooks</a> as well, if you require them.
+The pre-commit *hook* seems to be the one most often used by developers, which is probably why the pre-commit *framework* is named as it is.
+The pre-commit framework [can manage the other Git hooks](https://pre-commit.com/#pre-commit-install) as well, if you require them.
 {{< /admonition >}}

 There is a [large library of pre-written hooks](https://pre-commit.com/hooks.html) available, and you can also [create your own](https://pre-commit.com/index.html#new-hooks) if you have special conditions you'd like to test for.
 A few of the pre-commit hooks I repeatedly rely on include: